JanBe/select_or_other_taxonomy/README.txt

 Install the module, along with Select or Other, like any other Drupal module.
-Once the module is installed, if you edit a content type (Admin Menu > Structure > Content Types), and add or edit a new Taxonomy Term Reference field, this module should make available two new widget types:
+Once the module is installed, if you edit a content type (Admin Menu > Structure > Content Types), and add or edit a new Taxonomy Term Reference field, this module should make available three new widget types:
-"Select (or other) list", and "Select (or other) check boxes/radio buttons".
+"Select (or other) list","Select (or other) check boxes/radio buttons" and "Select (or other) hierarchical list".
 Either of these will show users a widget that shows the existing set of taxonomy terms as selectable options, while also allowing them to add new taxonomy terms as needed.